Petroleum jelly: Hair grooming

 In the first part of the twentieth century, petroleum jelly, either pure or as an ingredient, was also popular as a hair pomade.
 When used in a 50/50 mixture with pure beeswax, it makes an effective moustache wax.

 Skin lubrication

 Petroleum jelly can be used to reduce the friction between skin and clothing during various sport activities, for example to prevent chafing of the seat region of cyclists, or the nipples of long distance runners wearing loose T-shirts, and is commonly used in the groin area of wrestlers and footballers.

-Petroleum jelly is commonly used as a personal lubricant, because it does not dry out like water-based lubricants, and has a distinctive "feel", different from that of K-Y and related methylcellulose products.
+Petroleum jelly is commonly used as a sexual lubricant, because it does not dry out like water-based lubricants, and has a distinctive "feel", different from that of K-Y and related methylcellulose products.
 However, it is not recommended for use with latex condoms during sexual activity, as it increases the chance of rupture.
 In addition, petroleum jelly is difficult for the body to break down naturally, and may cause vaginal health problems when used for intercourse.